raghavtalwar/Red-Team-Operations/02 - Resource Development (TA0042)/Setting Up Redirectors.md

 #### Notes
-- Add a link to
+- Add a link to Empire on how we are leveraging C2 stager to perform routing

 ## Conclusion